gkowash/RMParse/README.md

 # Hydrology Output Parser — v1.0.0
-This package provides tools for extracting data from rational method and unit hydrograph output files.
+This package provides tools for extracting data from rational method, unit hydrograph, and basin routing output files.

 To report bugs or request improvements, please open a Github issue or email Griffin at gkowash@gmail.com.